UniTime/unitime-doc/edit-timetable-manager.md

 ## Screen Description

-In the Edit Timetable Manager screen you can edit information about an existing manager.
+In the Add and Edit Timetable Manager screens the user can add a new timetible manager or edit information about an existing manager.

 ![Edit Timetable Manager](images/edit-timetable-manager-1.png){:class='screenshot'}